profcapristano/netzsch-app/README.md

 This project was made with [Material Design](https://mui.com/material-ui/) and [Redux](https://redux.js.org/).
 All dependencies are managed with [Node](https://nodejs.org/en/).

+## Usage

+When you open this App the first thing you see is a list of all tasks, all registers are saved on your browser.\
+In the left you can open a menu, choose if you want to make a new task or return to your task list.

 ## Available Scripts

 In the project directory, you can run: